 We have a limited operating history in an emerging regulatory environment on which to assess our business.
-We will not generate any revenue from product sales until 2019 and may never be profitable.

 We are a biotherapeutics company with a limited operating history in an emerging regulatory environment of biosimilar products.
 Although we have received upfront payments, milestone and other contingent payments and/or funding for development from some of our collaboration and license agreements, UDENYCA® (pegfilgrastim-cbqv) is our only product approved for commercialization in the United States ("U.S.") and European Union ("E.U."), and we have no products approved in any other territories.
 The U.S. Food and Drug Administration ("FDA") approved UDENYCA® on November 2, 2018, as a biosimilar to Amgen's Neulasta®, to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with non-myeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia.
-The European Commission ("EC"), through the European Medicines Agency ("EMA"), approved UDENYCA® on September 25, 2018 for substantially the same indication as approved by the FDA.
+The European Commission ("EC"), through the European Medicines Agency ("EMA"), approved UDENYCA® on September 20, 2018 for substantially the same indication as approved by the FDA.